hertzmann/hertzmann.github.io/_posts/2026-05-20-consciousness.md

 ---
 layout: page
 title: "People and Animals are Conscious"
-summary: How we can know that people are not philosophical zombies
+description: How we can know that people are not philosophical zombies
 author:  AaronHertzmann
 image: "/images/dogs/nicole.jpg"
-og:image: "/images/dogs/nicole.jpg"
 ---